 Hours & Directions

-The AHS Garden Shop is open Tuesday through Thursday from 11 am to 2 pm.
+The AHS Garden Shop is open Tuesday and Thursday from 11 am to 2 pm, and Wednesday from 11 am to 4 pm.

 Organized group activities such as birthday parties or classes require a reservation so that we can accommodate everyone, and a small fee will apply.